 (1) State recipient.
-The provisions in the written agreement between the State and a State recipient will depend on the program functions that the State specifies the State recipient will carry out in accordance with §92.201(b).
-In accordance with §92.201, the written agreement must either require the State recipient to comply with the requirements established by the State or require the State recipient to establish its own requirements to comply with this part, including requirements for income determinations and underwriting subsidy layering guidelines, rehabilitation standards, refinancing guidelines, homebuyer program policies, and affordability.
+The provisions in the written agreement between the State and a State recipient will depend on the program functions that the State specifies the State recipient will carry out in accordance with Sec.
+92.201(b).

 (i) Use of the HOME funds.
-The agreement must describe the amount and use of the HOME funds to administer one or more programs to produce affordable housing, provide downpayment assistance, or provide tenantbased rental assistance, including the type and number of housing projects to be funded (e.g. the number of singlefamily homeowner loans to be made or number of homebuyers to receive downpayment assistance), tasks to be performed, a schedule for completing the tasks (including a schedule for committing funds to projects that meet the deadlines established by this part), a budget for each program, and any requirement for matching contributions.
+The agreement must describe the use of the HOME funds, including the tasks to be performed, a schedule for completing the tasks, and a budget.
 These items must be in sufficient detail to provide a sound basis for the State to effectively monitor performance under the agreement.

 (ii) Affordability.
-The agreement must require housing assisted with HOME funds to meet the affordability requirements of §92.252 or §92.254, as applicable, and must require repayment of the funds if the housing does not meet the affordability requirements for the specified time period.
-The agreement must state if repayment of HOME funds or recaptured HOME funds must be remitted to the State or retained by the State recipient for additional eligible activities.
+The agreement must require housing assisted with HOME funds to meet the affordability requirements of Sec.
+92.252 or Sec.
+92.254, as applicable, and must require repayment of the funds if the housing does not meet the affordability requirements for the specified time period.

-- (iii) Program income.
-The agreement must state if program income is to be remitted to the State or to be retained by the State recipient for additional eligible activities. - (iv) Uniform administrative requirements.
-The agreement must require the State recipient to comply with applicable uniform administrative requirements, as described in §92.505. - (v) Project requirement.
-The agreement must require compliance with project requirements in subpart F of this part, as applicable in accordance with the type of project assisted.
+(iii) Program income.
+The agreement must state if program income is to be remitted to the State or to be retained by the State recipient for additional eligible activities.

+(iv) Uniform administrative requirements.
+The agreement must require the State recipient to comply with applicable uniform administrative requirements, as described in Sec.
+92.505.

+(v) Project requirement.
+The agreement must require compliance with project requirements in subpart F of this part, as applicable in accordance with the type of project assisted. (vi) Other program requirements.
+The agreement must require the

 (vi) Other program requirements.
-The agreement must require the State recipient to carry out each activity in compliance with all Federal laws and regulations described in subpart H of this part, except that the State recipient does not assume the State's responsibilities for release of funds under §92.352 and the intergovernmental review process in §92.357 does not apply to the State recipient.
-If HOME funds are provided for development of rental housing or provision of tenant-based rental assistance, the agreement must set forth all obligations the State imposes on the State recipient in order to meet the VAWA requirements under §92.359, including notice obligations and any obligations with respect to the emergency transfer plan (including whether the State recipient must develop its own plan or follow the State's plan).
+The agreement must require the State recipient to carry out each activity in compliance with all Federal laws and regulations described in subpart H of this part, except that the State recipient does not assume the State's responsibilities for release of funds under

+Sec.
+92.352 and the intergovernmental review process in Sec.
+92.357 does not apply to the State recipient.

 (vii) Affirmative marketing.
-The agreement must specify the State recipient's affirmative marketing responsibilities in accordance with §92.351.
+The agreement must specify the State recipient's affirmative marketing responsibilities in accordance with Sec.
+92.351, if the HOME funds received by the State recipient will be used for housing containing five or more assisted units.